 Students Engage With Older Adults

-As part of Dr. Dobish’s PSYC 343 Psychology of Aging course, Shepherd students engage in community discussions with older adults from the surrounding community.
-These discussions are a service-learning, intergenerational, classroom experience in which younger and older adults interact to share their thoughts, opinions, and lived experience on selected topics.
+As part of Dr. Dobish’s Psychology of Aging course (PSYC 343), Shepherd students engage in community discussions with older adults from the surrounding community.
+These discussions are an inter-generational, classroom experience in which younger and older adults interact to share their thoughts, opinions, and lived experience on selected topics.
 Shepherd students interact with SAIL (Shepherdstown Area Independent Living) and Shepherd’s Lifelong Learning members.

 Students Practice Deliberative Dialogue